 What is Crete food?
 What is traditional Cretan cuisine?
 Which dishes should you seek out and what sort of dishes and flavors might you find when you visit this Greek island?
 This Crete Food Culinary Travel Guide provides answers with an overview of Cretan cuisine, including its famous olive oil, and our favorite mezze, traditional Cretan dishes, desserts and drinks from our travels across the island.

-While I appreciate that the traditional Cretan diet is known as being one of the healthiest in the world, every time I look at our food photos from Crete I think back to our experience: “Damn.
+While I appreciate that Crete food and the traditional Cretan diet are known as being one of the healthiest in the world, every time I look at our food photos from Crete and remember our experience eating our way across island, I think: “Damn.
 That was just awesome food.”

 Cretan cuisine is one of foundation, not of complicated sauces.
 Its strength lies in the quality and freshness of its ingredients, the use of wild herbs and greens, and purity of taste.
 And not to be forgotten, the copious use of olive oil, Crete's liquid gold.

-We’ll touch on the ingredients and philosophy of Cretan food before diving into some of our favorite appetizers and sides, mains, desserts and drinks — and where we consumed them.
-The goal: so you don’t come to Crete looking only for gyros and souvlaki.
+We'll touch on the ingredients and philosophy of Crete food before diving into some of our favorite appetizers and sides, mains, desserts and drinks — and where we consumed them.
+The goal: you don't come to Crete looking only for gyros and souvlaki.

 Let's dig in!

 When it comes to Cretan food, you could say it features the three F's: freshness, fragrance and family.

 As we drove from Heraklion, the provincial capital of Crete, civilization quickly yielded to nature.
 “Pull over here,” Viki implored us as we made our way into the hills.
 We did.